zwilsoncc/docs/pages/docs/other/faq.md

 > Read more on [Aliases and Domains](/docs/features/aliases).

-## How Can I Use a Separate Now Configuration for Staging and Production?
+## How can I use a separate Now configuration for staging and production?

 You can have a `now.staging.json` file and a `now.json` for production and use the parameter `--local-config=now.staging.json` while deploying (or aliasing) to customize the configuration file to use.